avalen28/frontend-Walk-Away-app/README.md

 ### MVP

 - User can sign up and create a new account
-- User can login
+- User can login.
-- User can log out
+- User can log out.
+- User can see his profile.
-- User can edit his profile
+- User can edit his profile.
 - User can see all Routes.
 - User can filter routes by name, distance or level.
-- User can see information about specific Route.
+- User can see information about specific route.
-- User can comparate his User inventary with the Route Inventary.
+- User can compare his User inventary with the Route Inventary.
 - User can edit his User Inventary.
+- User can see his saved routes.
 - User can save routes.
 - User can unsave routes.
 - User can start the saved route.
 - User can cancel the saved route.
 - User can finish the saved route.
-- User can do again one finished route.
+- User start again a route that has been previously finished.
 - User can delete his profile.
-- User Admin can create a new Route.
+- Admin User can create a new Route.
-- User Admin can edit one Route.
+- User Admin can edit every Route.
 - User Admin can see all Users profiles.
 - User Admin can delete one Route.